 Hours: The Math Emporium will be open when the library is open (see Library Hours).
 Please go to the Emporium to find the current availability for student assistants.
 Availability changes each semester.

-Also know that Mathematics Learning Center (MC 230) is open Mondays through Saturdays.
+The Mathematics Learning Center in BH 230 is open Mondays through Saturdays.
 Please check the Math Learning Center website for current hours.

 - Students enrolled in MTH 87 MTH 89, MTH 95 and MTH 116 will meet in the Emporium for all of their scheduled class time.

 - The Emporium is not a tutoring center, it is where students will meet for class.

 - There will be a student to instructor ratio of 40:1.
 The Emporium will also have several graduate assistants and undergraduate tutors assisting during class time.

 - In MTH 87 and MTH 95, there are 15 modules of material that have 4 components: a pre-test, instructional videos, homework and a post-test.
 In MTH 89, there are 8 modules of material that have 4 components: a pre-test, instructional videos, homework and a post-test.

 - Students earning a score of 85% or higher on the pretest can automatically move on to the next module.